aspose-total/Aspose.Total-Products/total/en/android-java/conversion/rtf-to-odp/_index.md

 </div></div>
 </div></div>

-{{% blocks/products/pf/feature-page-section  h2="Convert RTF to ODP with Watermark in Android via Java" %}}
+{{% blocks/products/pf/feature-page-section  h2="Convert RTF to ODP with Watermark in Android Apps" %}}
 Within your Android applications, the API also allows you to perform RTF file to ODP conversion with watermark.
 In order to add a watermark to your ODP document, you can first export RTF to HTML and write HTML content in [Presentation](https://reference.aspose.com/slides/java/com.aspose.slides/Presentation) object.
 After that to add a watermark, you can add text using addTextFrame, set all the relevant options like color, fillType and more and can save the document to ODP.
 {{% blocks/products/pf/feature-page-code %}}